 The Pros and Cons of Replacing Your Bath With a Shower

-- Baths are extremely relaxing: That's not to say showers can't be relaxing, especially when it comes to adding massage jets, but there's nothing better than coming home from hard day's work and slowly lowering yourself into a nice warm bath.
-Plus you can add aromatherapy bath salts to help sooth aches and pains, while kids will enjoy bubble bath.
+- Baths are extremely relaxing: That's not to say showers can't be relaxing, especially if you add massage jets, but there's nothing better than coming home from hard day's work and slowly lowering yourself into a nice warm bath.
+Plus, you can add aromatherapy bath salts to help sooth aches and pains, and kids can enjoy bubble baths.

 - Baths are better for the family: If you've ever tried giving your little one a shower, then you'll know how much of a hassle it can be.
 Baths are fun for kids; they see it as playtime and that helps parents get them washed.
 Small kids usually don't enjoy water on their heads, so you'll be saving yourself a lot of grief if you stick with the bath (plus, if you have more than one small child there's enough room in a bath to bathe them at the same time).